sacredheartsc/selfhosted/roles/archive_job/README.md

 The _archiver_ is my method of performing periodic backups of application data.
-The general idea is that applications can write data to a dedicated directory in `/var/spool/archive`, and the [archive\_server](../archive_server) will rsync any of these files to a central location each night.
+The general idea is that applications can write data to a dedicated directory in `/var/spool/archive`, and the [archive server](../archive_server) will rsync these files to a central location each night.

 The `archive_job` role creates a systemd timer to perform an application's archive job at a given calendar interval.
-The archive command can be specified as an `argv` to pass to exec, or as a string to be interpreted by the shell.
+The archive command can be specified as an `argv` to pass to directly to `exec()`, or as a string to be interpreted by the shell.

-Archive commands are `chdir`ed to the appropriate spool directory prior to execution, so it's safe to to just write to the current working directory.
+Archive commands are `chdir`ed to the appropriate spool directory prior to execution, so it's safe for them to simply write files to their current working directory.

 Variables